Airbus CEO lashes out at Austria over fraud probe

 LESS EMOTION

-"The legal steps taken by the Austrian ministry of defense against Airbus are serious and have been substantiated by facts.
+"The legal steps taken by the Austrian ministry of defence against Airbus are serious and have been substantiated by facts.
 Now it is solely for the independent judiciary to decide," a spokesman said.

 "Airbus would be well advised not to fall back into past mistakes and to contribute to the clearing of the allegations with more seriousness and less emotion," he added.